velicanu/production/Minbias_MC/PbPb_FOREST/README.md

 ```
 crab status -d crab_nameOfFolder
 ```
 You should see something like Queued or Running.
 If you see SubmitFailed then you need to fix the crabConfig and try again.
-You can see the status of your jobs on a page like this, with your name in the place of mine: dashb-cms-job.cern.ch/dashboard/templates/task-analysis/#user=Dragos+Velicanu&refresh=0&table=Mains&p=1&records=25&activemenu=2&pattern=&task=&from=&till=&timerange=lastWeek
+You can see the status of your jobs on a page [like this](dashb-cms-job.cern.ch/dashboard/templates/task-analysis/#user=Dragos+Velicanu&refresh=0&table=Mains&p=1&records=25&activemenu=2&pattern=&task=&from=&till=&timerange=lastWeek), with your name in the place of mine

 7) Once the forest has completed running you can choose to merge it if the output is not too big, a merging setup I use is here: https://github.com/velicanu/mergeforests